metacpan/metacpan-cpan-extracted/distros/P/Plack-Middleware-TrafficAdvice/README.md

 patch to an existing test-file that illustrates the bug or desired feature.

+## Reporting Security Vulnerabilities

+Security issues should not be reported on the bugtracker website.
+Please see `SECURITY.md` for instructions how to report security vulnerabilities

 # AUTHOR

 Robert Rothenberg <rrwo@cpan.org>

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2021-2023 by Robert Rothenberg.
+This software is Copyright (c) 2021-2024 by Robert Rothenberg.

 This is free software, licensed under: